Review: 2006 Chrysler 300

 Chiseled and masculine good looks, powerful V8 in 300C model, long list of safety features, plenty of luxury and performance for the price paid.

-Sluggish acceleration with base V6, limited transmission choices, complex stereo controls.
+Sluggish acceleration with base V6, limited transmission choices, poor visibility for shorter drivers.

 Continuing Chrysler's proud tradition of letter-series cars, the 300C is a new rear-wheel-drive sedan that reminds us of a time when V8-powered luxury cars ruled the road.
 Remember when suburban driveways were filled with Chryslers, Buicks and rumbling Mercurys?
 We do, and apparently Chrysler does as well.
 This time, though, the company got plenty of engineering help from Mercedes-Benz, so you can expect refined driving dynamics.
 With its distinct but slightly retro styling, the 300C looks the part of a luxury sedan.
-The non-letter 300 is essentially the same except it has a V6 under the hood instead of the 300C's muscular V8.
+The non-letter 300 is essentially the same, except it has a V6 under the hood instead of the 300C's muscular V8.
 Two V6s are available -- a 250-horsepower, 3.5-liter version and a 2.7-liter unit that makes 200 hp.
 Not only is the 300C powered by a good old-fashioned Hemi, but it adds modern technology to the mix as well.
 The V8 uses a multidisplacement system, which selectively deactivates four of the engine's cylinders to save fuel in undemanding driving situations.
 It's all hooked up to a five-speed automatic transmission with AutoStick.
 But it's not all about power, as the 300 also shoots for excellent ride and handling by utilizing a five-link independent rear suspension and a short-long arm setup in front.
-Equipment levels vary by style or trim.
-But the cars do come nicely equipped for the most part, as even the base 300 includes 17-inch wheels, a power driver seat and a telescoping steering wheel.
+Equipment levels vary by trim, but the cars do come nicely outfitted for the most part, as even the base 300 includes 17-inch wheels, a power driver seat and a telescoping steering wheel.
 Higher-line models add stability control, leather upholstery and dual-zone automatic climate control.
 Major options include self-sealing tires, side curtain airbags, adjustable pedals, a navigation system and HID headlights.
 There's also a six-speaker Boston Acoustics sound system (available with either a 288- or 380-watt amplifier), the first factory-installed system from the venerable stereo maker.
-And for those who require a fully winterproof sedan, the 300 will also be available with all-wheel drive later in the model year.
-For the price of a well-equipped Nissan Maxima, Toyota Camry or Volkswagen Passat, Chrysler is offering sedan shoppers a spacious, rear-wheel-drive sedan with a long list of safety features and an undeniable hip factor.
+And buyers who require a fully winterproof sedan can get all-wheel drive as an option.
+For the price of a well-equipped Nissan Maxima, Toyota Camry or Volkswagen Passat, Chrysler is offering sedan shoppers a spacious rear-wheel-drive sedan with a long list of safety features and an undeniable hip factor.
 For the price of Lexus ES 330 or Acura TL, you can add a 340-hp Hemi V8 to your sedan.
 Who says your next family sedan has to be boring?